-Our time in Washington was nearing it’s end.
+Our time in Washington was nearing it’s end on our grand tour the Scenic route.
 Morning had us traveling from Walla Walla west to the Yakima Valley once again to visit with Kerry Shiels of Côte Bonneville.
 We met her for an interview at their tasting room in Sunnyside.

 Driving through the small town of Sunnyside you come upon a quaint restored building that was previously a train station.
 When Hugh and Kathy Shiels moved to the area, Hugh set up practice as an orthopedic surgeon.
 The renovated Train Station was his office for many years.
 It has now become their beautiful tasting room.